 The 2015 Expression 38 Chardonnay is from arguably the most well-known vineyard that Bill has developed over the years (Gap’s Crown Vineyard in Sonoma County).
 Dark golden in the glass shows a pretty and intriguing bouquet with aromas of melon, honeysuckle, citrus and a hint of brown sugar.
 Rounded on the palate with structure but without being heavy this wine features excellent acidity.
 Drinks well by itself but is also a very food friendly style of Chardonnay.

 The 2012 Prime Solum Cabernet Franc, Broken Rock Vineyard is ruby dark red in the glass showing a sweetness of aroma including baking spices, dark chocolate and ripe blackberry.
-Doesn’t reveal the typical expression that wine from this varietal often shows (sometimes herbal).
+Doesn’t reveal the typical expression that wine from this variety often shows (sometimes herbal).
 The aromatics are lovely – they tend to be on the riper side.
 Fairly supple across the palate shows both red and darker cherry flavors with finish anchored softly by fine-grained tannins and darker spice notes.

 The 2012 Prime Solum Merlot, Broken Rock Vineyard offers darker fruit aromatics along with brown chocolate.
-A pleasing density and depth that perhaps one doesn’t always associate with this varietal – especially when it is 100% varietal.
+A pleasing density and depth that perhaps one doesn’t always associate with this variety – especially when it is 100% varietal.
 Has a sweet cherry liqueur note – a ripe elegance if you will.
 Shows flavors of blackberry and black cherry with notes of mocha that linger.
 This is a full bodied Merlot sure to please most Cabernet Sauvignon drinkers.

 The 2012 Prime Solum Cabernet Sauvignon, Broken Rock Vineyard shows compelling aromatics – initially a sultry bouquet showing mint, a sweet note including desert spices and dry dust.
 As the wine breathes it offers mostly fruit aromas including ripe blackberry and boysenberry.
 Somewhat savory in its aromatic presentation.
 Fairly plush across the palate – this wine is big but balanced.
 The tannins are slightly chewy and certainly noticeable but not overly gripping.
 Very long finish extended by intense fruit flavors along with a kiss of mocha.